anhh-nguyen/sudoku-solver/README.md

 Building out a Sudoku Solver grid using JavaScript and allow users to enter the digits that they see on their own Sudoku puzzles that they want to solve.

 Initially I used an API to solve the game.
 Later on, I noticed that we can use backtracking algorithm to solve for a sudoku board.
-The algorithm is in backtracking.py
+The algorithm is in Solution.java

 There is up and down arrow to adjust the number in the board.
 Once finish, click solve to see the result!